mackeylab/bids_ppc_scripts/README.md

 The second chunk is run by `new_subj_second` script.
 This does the below:
 - Run [MRIQC](https://mriqc.readthedocs.io/en/stable/) on that subject.
 - Re-run MRIQC group command to add the new subject to the group output.
 - Run cross-sectional Freesurfer on that subject’s chosen T1, including hippocampal subfields.
 The T1 used is documented on the `CBPD_Scanning_Data` Google sheet.
+Each timepoint has a separate Freesurfer `SUBJECTS_DIR`.
-- When Freesurfer is done, run fMRIprep specifically *on this session*, which will then run with precomputed Freesurfer inputs.
+- When Freesurfer is done, run fMRIprep specifically *on this session*, which will then run with precomputed session-specific Freesurfer inputs.

 Then, someone should put their eyes on fMRIprep `.html` files for the subject, and copy MRIQC outputs (including # of resting-state vols kept) into CBPD Scanning Data file.